LambdaTest/lambdatest-codeceptjs-sample/README.md

 ```

 ### Configuring test.
-- Replace {username} with your username in codecept.conf.js and .gitlab-ci.yml
+- Replace {LT username} with your username in codecept.conf.js and .gitlab-ci.yml
-- Replace {accessToken}  with your username in codecept.conf.js
+- Replace {LT accesskey}  with your username in codecept.conf.js
 - List of supported platfrom, browser, version can be found at https://www.lambdatest.com/capabilities-generator/